Skip to main content

 Top 10 Cheapest Places to Live in Northern California (2026 Update)

-Northern California isn’t just Bay Area pricing-its inland + coastal pockets still offer sub-$400K homes, low rents, and strong safety scores.
+Northern California isn’t just Bay Area pricing-it’s inland and coastal pockets still offer sub-$400K homes, low rents, and strong safety scores.
 These cities dominate search volume for “affordable Northern California” and capture long-tail coastal queries.

 Comparison Table - Cheapest NorCal Cities (2026)